 Start stimulus presentation software and run the task.
 Present a target cue for 1 second and present the search array using the stimulus presentation software.
 Record the button presses and provide trial-by-trial feedback to participants [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent starts stimulus presentation software and runs the task.
 Talent presents a target cue for 1 second and presents the search array using the stimulus presentation software.
 Talent records the button presses.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.
+Plus, we have included a movie to show stimulus, patient eye movement, and spikes, which illustrates the whole purpose of the procedure.

 OPTIONAL – Critical Step Statement: